Chart Color Schemes

 The labour market in Strathalbyn Surrounds shows considerable strength compared to most other Australian regions

 Strathalbyn Surrounds has a skilled workforce with strong manufacturing and industrial sectors.
-Its unemployment rate is 2.1%, as of June 2025.
+Its unemployment rate is 2.1%.

-There are 4,474 residents in work, with an unemployment rate 2.5% lower than the Rest of SA's rate of 4.6%.
-Workforce participation stands at 60.9%, exceeding the Rest of SA's 54.1%.
+As of June 2025, there are 4,474 residents employed, with an unemployment rate 2.5% lower than Rest of SA's 4.6%.
+Workforce participation in Strathalbyn Surrounds is higher at 60.9%, compared to Rest of SA's 54.1%.
 Key employment industries include agriculture, forestry & fishing, health care & social assistance, and construction.
-The area specializes in construction, with an employment share 1.3 times the regional level.
+Construction is particularly prominent with an employment share 1.3 times the regional level.

-Conversely, retail trade has lower representation at 7.9% versus the regional average of 9.9%.
-Employment opportunities locally appear limited, as indicated by Census data.
-Between June 2024 and June 2025, the labour force decreased by 2.2%, while employment declined by 2.8%, causing unemployment to rise by 0.6 percentage points.
-In contrast, Rest of SA saw employment contract by 1.2%, with a labour force growth of 0.1% and an unemployment rate increase of 1.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, but industry-specific growth varies significantly.
-Applying these projections to Strathalbyn Surrounds' employment mix suggests local growth of approximately 5.6% over five years and 12.2% over ten years.
+Retail trade has lower representation at 7.9% versus the regional average of 9.9%.
+Local employment opportunities appear limited based on Census data comparison.
+Between June 2024 and June 2025, Strathalbyn Surrounds' labour force decreased by 2.2%, while employment declined by 2.8%, increasing unemployment by 0.6 percentage points.
+This contrasts with Rest of SA where employment contracted by 1.2% and unemployment rose by 1.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections suggest Strathalbyn Surrounds may grow by approximately 5.6%% over five years and 12.2% over ten years.

 Frequently Asked Questions - Employment